Skip to main content

 4. Configure providers for the target project

-Create a separate configuration file and configure the providers under the account and project for which you have configured image access.
+Create a separate configuration file and configure providers under the account and project for which you configured access to the image.

 terraform {